 3. After asking 5 times to hurry up and get dressed or you’ll be late for school to SNAP the 6th time you say it!
 Talking to walls is frustrating!
 Every mother agrees!

 4. When you finally do make it out that door, it’s ok to FEEL relieved that for the next 6 hours, your child will be someone else’s problem!
 Home Schooling isn’t for everyone and hence why schools exist.

 5. When you see photos of Hawaii and wish you were there instead of buried in mountains of laundry that will probably sit in that same chair for another 3 days!

 6. On that note, it’s also ok to not do laundry for yourself until you actually completely run out of clean underwear!

 7. When you pour that glass of wine at noon, or dinner, or bedtime or whatever time it is.
 That escape is often needed.
-Moulding tiny brains is exhausting!
+Molding a tiny brain is exhausting!
 Hearing the word Mama whined over and over, knowing their talking to you and you cannot make it stop would cause anyone to drink!

 8. To laugh when you witness Karma getting back at your children especially when you’ve nearly given yourself gray hairs after repeating yourself constantly with warnings or words of wisdom that they will not listen to.
 Those “I told you so moments” are sometimes what gets you through the day!